ZacharyGodfrey/personal-site/src/pages/index.md

 ## Work

+I have over a decade of experience building and maintaining web applications in a variety of languages and tech stacks.
 I believe that the world is a better place when we understand how it works: the less my work gets called *magic* the better.
 I love explaining technical concepts to people in simple terms.
-I'm constantly looking for opportunities to simplify things and reducing complexity.
+I'm constantly looking for opportunities to simplify things and reduce complexity.

-I have over a decade of experience building and maintaining web applications in a variety of languages and tech stacks.
-I'm currently working at [The Knot](https://www.theknot.com).
-My full [work history](/work) is available if that interests you.
+I'm currently working at [The Knot](https://www.theknot.com) and my full [work history](/work) is available if that interests you.

 ## Personal Projects